MalakhFuller/5-VM-Home-SOC-Lab/README.md

 ### Project 6 — Full Purple Team Exercise
 The capstone: an end-to-end attack chain from recon through domain compromise, written up as a complete SOC incident report.

+---

-These efforts unpaused on the 7-VM dual SIEM can be viewed [here.](https://github.com/MalakhFuller/7-VM-Home-SOC-Lab)
+These efforts unpaused on the now setup 7-VM dual SIEM can be viewed [here.](https://github.com/MalakhFuller/7-VM-Home-SOC-Lab)

 ---